YourBr0ther/pokenavi/README.md

 * Import a authentic Gen1 through Gen3 Pokemon
 * Add second Type
 * Solving decryption of the DATA block [G.A.M.E.]
+* Implement the new JSON format
+* Successfully import the 80 bytes into PokeNavi

 ### Backend Development
 * Add Mongo local install or docker
-* Research how to handle crashesutc
+* Research how to handle crashes
 * Correct the dup MongoDB modules
 * PokeCORE integration [GPT4 needed]